gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 itself to talk about how you would improve and change the retrospective format.

-A retrospective has the following phases: Brainstorming, Prioritizing, Discussion and Review.
+The meeting should have a **facilitator** who explains the purpose and format of the meeting, keeps an eye on the clock and the talking time of the participants and maybe also takes notes.
+Ideally, the facilitator is not an active participant.
+The facilitator guides the meeting through the following phases: Brainstorming, Prioritizing, Discussion and Review.

 ### Brainstorming

-The moderator presents the retrospective questions.
+The facilitator presents the retrospective questions that should focus the attention to certain areas for the time span since the last retrospective.
 Typical questions are

 * What went well?
 * What didn't go so well?